 With the FDA reporting almost half of its recalls due to incorrect or incomplete listing of ingredients and allergen on labels, food labels are a critical area in food safety, and perhaps one of the areas of the FDA’s new regulations where it is easiest to take control.
 The labeling process will be subject to the same hazard analysis as every other factor of production in the facility and every manufacturer will need a procedure to prevent any possibility of mislabeling – even from ingredients purchased from suppliers around the world.

-Cloud-Based Specification Data Management for FSMASpecright’s Specification Data Management system gives food producers the traceability for labels and packaging.
-It provides a documentation solution that is available 24/7.
+Cloud-Based Specification Data Management for FSMA is a must and with Specright’s Specification Data Management system food producers are given traceability into labels and packaging; It provides a documentation solution that is available 24/7.
 Some areas within documentation that Specright helps to manage are:

 - Approval workflows for artwork revisions/obsoleteness

 - Audit suppliers for compliance with label and packaging specs

 Since the law’s initial passing back in 2011, the sections that make up the legislation have unfolded more and more in complexity.

 On November 21, 2022, the Food and Drug Administration (FDA) passed the final rule for the overall FSMA requirements, labeled section 204.
 The requirement asks affected companies for additional traceability records for certain foods with updated record keeping standards.
 The overarching goal is to encourage faster identification and removal of foods with potential contamination from the market.

 With a more efficient process in place the goal is to reduce preventable food-borne illnesses and/or deaths - positively protecting both consumers and companies.

 Key Elements of FSMA 204